onenotzero/gtd-app-replit/replit.md

 The application follows a feature-based organization with reusable UI components, custom hooks, and utility functions.
 The GTD methodology is reflected in the navigation structure with dedicated views for Inbox, Next Actions, Projects, and Contexts.

 **Key Components:**
 - **ProcessingDialog**: Implements the complete GTD decision tree with discrete step-based navigation to prevent form auto-submission.
 Guides users through: Is it actionable? → Non-actionable (trash/reference/someday) OR Actionable (next action → 2-minute rule → delegate → project → organize).
+Verb-first naming is encouraged via UI hints but not enforced.
-- **Unified Inbox**: Displays combined task and email items sorted by received date (FIFO).
+- **Unified Inbox**: Displays combined task and email items with tasks prioritized over emails, FIFO-sorted within each group.
 Single "Process" button per item launches ProcessingDialog with context-aware processing.
+- **Calendar Integration**: Google Calendar connected via Replit integration for viewing upcoming events within the next 7 days.
+Supports both timed and all-day events with proper validation.

 ### Backend Architecture